This post may contain affiliate links. Please see our disclosure policy.

 How to Make A Homemade Electrolyte Drink

 - Step 1: Combine the coconut water, grated ginger, honey, and salt in a blender.
-Blend on high till fully combined and the mint is mixed throughout.
+Blend on high till fully combined and the ginger is mixed throughout.

 - Step 2: Pour the mixture through a fine mesh strainer to strain out the ginger pulp, into a larger storage container.